King Kong (1933 film): Nature and civilization

 While Cooper and Schoedsack insisted in contemporary interviews that there was no hidden meaning to King Kong, a posthumously published interview with Cooper revealed that his inspiration for the film was rooted in the image of a giant ape falling from the tallest building, which would represent how primitive people are doomed by modern civilization.
 This idea has been taken up in scholarly analysis of the film.
 In her analysis Erb focuses on the struggle between primitivism and civilization.
 In her view, Kong invokes a sense of primitivism and symbolizes nature, while Denham symbolizes modern society.
 The film, she argues, demonstrates "nature's revenge on culture" and nature's eventual defeat.
 While Erb explains that she does not disagree with views of the film involving sexism and racism, she argues that Kong's interactions with Ann reach beyond race and sex.
 She argues that when Kong partially undresses Ann, it "initiate[s] her into the realm of the wild".
 Touching her and smelling her clothes are primitivist actions, Erb suggests, because it focuses on senses other than sight.
 Heavy reliance on sight is associated with modern society.
 Erb explains that Kong's alternation of aggressiveness and gentleness "arguably embodies both the demonic and Edenic impulses of the jungle tradition" common in 1930s film.
 According to Erb, through contrast Skull Island is set up as a counterpart to New York City.

 Telotte takes a similar approach, pointing out that many of the island scenes reflect the events of the city scenes.
 According to Telotte, Kong is taken from an "Edenic world" to be exploited in the modern world.
 Kong's New York City rampage is an "effort to tear down the base of modern culture itself".
 Dagmar Lorenz argues that the film establishes "Western civilization as the source of Kong's destruction" and explains that portraying Skull Island's "wildness" seems to convey an idea of "barbarity".
 Tom Shales of The Washington Post takes a different approach, suggesting that the film is "an allegory about modern man, sort of, facing his own nature", rather than about beauty killing the beast.

-Social Impact During the Great Depression
+Social impact during the Great Depression

-The weekend after Kong’s release, newly-elected President Franklin Roosevelt ordered a bank holiday to halt the panic in the financial sector.
+The weekend after Kongs release, newly-elected President Franklin Roosevelt ordered a bank holiday to halt the panic in the financial sector.
 Innovation historian Jason Voiovich calls the film "The First Popcorn Movie," making the case that King Kong helped nervous people process the extreme economic stress.
 The movie served its purpose as an escape on one level, but on another, the monster represented the fear of the Great Depression and that people could conquer it in the end.